ThatDeveloperDad/system-framework/docs/UsingTheIFX.md

     }
 ```

-And that's the basic idea.

-## Things I've not gotten to yet

-### Type Caching
-I might set up a TypeCache service in the Utilities collection, if only to cut down on some of the Reflection that has to happen when instantiating Modules and Dependencies.
-There's a good bit of Assembly Scanning going on, and if I can set things up so that it only has to happen once when the app Starts, that'll make me pretty happy.

-### ModuleSettings
+### Module and Dependency Settings
 Each Module can receive a collection of Settings.
-These are specified within the Implementation node of the Module Specification in the appSettings.json file.
+These are specified within the Implementation node of the Module Specification in the appSettings.json file, and read into an "Options" class that's declared in the Implementation assembly, and expected as a constructor parameter.
+The Property Names on that Options class must match the Keys used in the ServiceOptions config node, and that Options class must implement IServiceOptions.

 Keep in mind that only the non-volatile and non-sensitive configuration values should be stored in this structure.
 For Environment-Volatile, or Secret values, you can import those to the .Net Configuration objects as normal (.UseEnvironmentVariables(), .UseKeyVault, etc....) and use an "Externalization" token in appSettings to tell the ServiceBuilder what Configuration Key to look for that contains the "Real" value.